A smartwatch is one of the coolest pieces of technology that you can get, not only for health tracking but for generally using it as a smartphone.

 Some of them offer more functionality than others.
 For example, Mi Bands come with the most essential software and features you can find – especially the older models.

-Pricier variants such as a Galaxy Watch or an Apple Watch offer much more functionality and additional storage for storing music, pictures, or even installing different apps!
+Pricier variants such as a Galaxy Watch or an Apple Watch offer much more functionality and additional storage for storing music, and pictures, or even installing different apps!

 But that’s not what we’re after today.
 In this article, you’ll find some of the more basic options.